tuqire/dynamodb-client/README.md

 # DynamoDB Client

 A lightweight JS / Node DynamoDB client which uses the `AWS SDK`, but abstracts out some of its complexities.
+Also replaces callbacks with promises.

 **NOTE:** This lib is still in it's early stages.
 Only a few of the `DynamoDB` methods have been abstracted out.
 All the original methods are available on the `this.DynamoDB` attribute.